2022 Italian Grand Prix: Entrants

 The drivers and teams were initially the same as the season entry list with no additional stand-in drivers for the race.
 Antonio Giovinazzi drove for Haas in place of Mick Schumacher, while Nyck de Vries drove for Aston Martin in place of Sebastian Vettel, during the first practice session.
 De Vries was called up to race for Williams in place of Alexander Albon as he was ruled out with appendicitis before the third practice session.
 The Grand Prix marked the 349th race start for Fernando Alonso, equalling Kimi Räikkönen's record for most Formula One starts.

 Tyre choices

 Tyre supplier Pirelli brought the C2, C3, and C4 tyre compounds (designated hard, medium, and soft, respectively) for teams to use at the event.

 Penalties

 AlphaTauri's Yuki Tsunoda carried a 10-place grid penalty for exceeding his quota of reprimand limits at the previous round, the Dutch Grand Prix.

 Track changes

-The second DRS detection point was moved farther ahead, being positioned 20 m after turn 11.
+The second DRS detection point was moved further down the track, now being positioned 20 m after Parabolica exit, rather than before the entry to this curve as published earlier.